 Does God pursue us?All throughout the Bible, we see the ongoing charge for us to pursue God and we see the story of Him pursuing us.
-In Jeremiah 29:13 God says, "You will seek me and find me, when you seek me with all your heart."
-From the beginning of the Bible to today, God has been pursuing relationship with us.
+In Jeremiah 29:13 God tells the Israelites, "You will seek me and find me, when you seek me with all your heart."
+From the time of creation, God has been pursuing relationship with humanity.

 The purpose of our creation was for communion with God, and the story of the Bible is the story of God pursuing relationship with us.
 When Adam and Eve sinned, they hid from God among the trees in the garden of Eden.
 God is the one who pursued and came after them, "the LORD God called to the man" (Genesis 3:8–9).
 God has always had a desire to reconcile us to Himself; He sent His son Jesus "to seek and to save the lost" (Luke 19:10).
 From creation to now, God has been pursuing connection with us because He loves us.
 Jesus came and lived and died for the sake of God pursuing us (John 3:16–18).

 Before we ever seek and find God, He is the one who first draws us to Himself (John 6:44; see also Psalm 53:2).
 Jesus told the parable of the shepherd going after the lost sheep and the parable of the lost coin to show us how intently God will pursue one lost soul (Luke 15:3–10).
 Because God is our Creator, He knows us well and cares about us individually (Matthew 10:29–31; Psalm 139:13).
 He values us so much that He created us in His own image (Genesis 1:27).
 God pursues us so that we may know Him and true life in Him.